8 Best Renters Insurance Companies in California of 2026

 Or you can find a similar item if the manufacturer no longer makes it.

-A home inventory allows you to determine how much coverage you may need in addition to what a standard renter’s policy offers.
+A home inventory lets you determine how much coverage you need and what a standard renter’s policy offers.

 Can You Be Denied Renters Insurance in California?